hyunchol-jun/markdown-cv/index.md

 {% include_relative cv_header.md %}

-As a recent Web Development bootcamp graduate with a background in Electrical Engineering and Aircraft Maintenance, I am passionate about making a positive difference in the world through programming.
+I am a passionate web developer who graduated recently from a Web Dev bootcamp with a background in Electrical Engineering and Aircraft Maintenance.
+I have been coding as a hobby since University, where I self-taught and created Android apps.
+At my previous position at Oracle, I acquired a good understanding of databases and a DBA certificate (OCP 10g.)

 ## Technical Skills
 {% for group in site.data.cv.skills %}